 HOW TO REGISTER AN IRISH HORSE

 Horses can also be accepted at any age with proof of parentage.
-This may be checked against stallion returns where a stallion owner has kept the Society up to date (stallions registered with the Society) or the mare owner will need to provide a proof of service for any stallions that are not registered with our Society.
+This will be checked against stallion returns where a stallion owner has kept the Society up to date (stallions registered with the Society) or the mare owner will need to provide a proof of service for any stallions that are not registered with our Society.

 Complete fully.
-Try to include a full pedigree, sign and sumbit to the Registrar with payment of $40.
-To register a horse with the Society, breeders are also required to be members.
+Try to include a full pedigree, sign and submit to the Registrar with payment.

 2. Return the form and fees to the Registrar (Internet Banking is available)

 The form is then checked to ensure the horse is eligible for registration.

 The Registrar will then provide you with the form 'Branding/ Microchipping Certificate'.

 (This Microchip/Branding certificate is an official document with the Irish Draught Horse Society of New Zealand)

 At this point you will need to make an appointment with your vet.

 The vet will use the form to identify the horse by recording the markings and then they will brand and/or microchip the horse for permanent identification.
 If microchipping, a branding sticker will be attached to the form.